renoise/tools/Tools/com.renoise.Duplex.xrnx/Docs/Applications/Recorder.md

  4. *Finalizing stage*
     The finalizing stage is the time spent while recording before the playback reaches the beginning of a pattern.
-On the recording dialog it will read “Stopping in XX lines...”, and the recording button will be flashing rapidly.
+On the recording dialog it will read “Stopping in XX lines..”, and the recording button will be flashing rapidly.
     While you’re in the finalizing stage, pressing the sample slot will write the yet-to-be sample to the pattern (however, this is only useful if you’ve not enabled the writeahead mode, which does this automatically for you).